thradams/cake/ownership.md

 void x_destroy(_Implicit struct X * _Obj_owner);
 ```

-This can change in the future to use attributes;
+(This can be changed to a attribute in the next version)

 ### void F(Owner); F(Non-Owner);